Briga Alta

-Briga Alta is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont.
+Briga Alta is a comune (municipality) in the Province of Cuneo in the region of Piedmont in Italy.
+With a population of 41 in an area of 52.18 km2, it is the least densely populated municipality in Italy.

 Geography

 The village is located about 80 km south of Turin and about 13 km southeast of Cuneo, on the border with France.

-Briga Alta borders the following municipalities: Chiusa di Pesio, Cosio di Arroscia, La Brigue (France), Limone Piemonte, Mendatica, Ormea, Roccaforte Mondovì, Tende (France), and Triora.
+Briga Alta is made up of the frazioni of Carnino, Piaggia (the seat of the municipality), and Upega, and borders the municipalities of Chiusa di Pesio, Cosio di Arroscia, La Brigue (France), Limone Piemonte, Mendatica, Ormea, Roccaforte Mondovì, Tende (France), and Triora.

+Demographics

+As of 2026, the population is 41, of which 61.0% are male, and 39.0% are female.
+Minors make up 9.8% of the population, and seniors make up 19.5%.

+Immigration

+As of 2025, immigrants make up 2.5% of the total population.
+The foreign country of birth is France.